 An imbalance in your microbiome is called dysbiosis and has so far been linked to certain skin health conditions:

 - Eczema (atopic dermatitis)

 What are postbiotics?

 Postbiotics are the metabolites, or byproducts of living organisms (probiotics) and are created during the lipid fermentation process.
-The microbial cells or their cellular components deliberately inactivated, with or without metabolites, which allow to maintain a state of skin flora equilibrium and prove to be stable and safe in skincare products.
+The microbial cells or their cellular components are deliberately inactivated, with or without metabolites, which allows them to maintain a state of skin flora equilibrium and prove to be stable and safe in skincare products.